 City Events & Meetings

-City sponsored events and meetings have been canceled through April 30 – see below for more specific details.
-The City will follow the guidance of Public Health - Seattle & King County in evaluating whether to extend cancellations beyond April 30.
+City sponsored events and meetings have been canceled through May 31– see below for more specific details.
+The City will follow the guidance of the Governor’s office and Public Health - Seattle & King County in evaluating whether to extend cancellations beyond May 31.

-Passport Services is closed through May 4.
+Passport Services is closed until such time as the Governor lifts the stay home order, allowing businesses and City operations to resume.
 Watch our website or subscribe to email or Facebook to receive updates.
 Please check the U.S. Department of State website for other nearby locations that may be open.

 The Planning & Building Counter at City Hall Is currently closed to the public.
 We are encouraging people to take advantage of our remote services.
 If you can conduct your business with the permit center by email, phone, or online, we encourage you to please do so.
 If you are unsure, call 206-368-5440 so we can determine if we can help you remotely.